erikd/hjsmin/README.markdown

 Changes
 -------

+0.1.4.3 - make sure all missing cases are covered

 0.1.4.2 - minify octal literals too

 0.1.4.1 - Bump upper bound for containers to < 0.6 for the tests as well as the library